 Server modifications may be needed, and as Spam Experts provides it’s services SaaS, actions may be required from our side before such changes are applied to prevent issues with the setup.

-We do allow customers to update “/etc/network/interfaces” directly to troubleshoot network problems or to add extra IP addresses, as long as the primary IP address remains the same (details below).
+We do allow customers to update “/etc/network/interfaces” directly to troubleshoot network problems or to add extra IP addresses, as long as the primary IP address remains unchanged.

 Changing the primary IP address